-When a compiler compiles a program into machine language (or byte code, or any other intermediate form), it usually performs optimizations to improve the speed or memory usage of the code.
+When a compiler compiles a program into machine language (or, in the case of Java, byte code), it usually performs optimizations to improve the speed or memory usage of the code.
 For example, the compiler may attempt to remove unnecessary code, that will never be called.
-Our first problem places a theoretical limit on that particular optimization.

-Define $ENTER{TM}$ to be the set of all strings $\langle M, q \rangle$, where M is a Turing machine, q is a state of M, and there exists a string w such that M enters q while processing w.
+The following problem places a theoretical limit on that kind of optimization.
+Define $ENTER{TM}$ to be the set of all strings $\langle M, q \rangle$ , where M is a Turing machine, q is a state of M, and there exists a string w such that M enters q while processing input w.